openharmony/third_party_gn/docs/reference.md

    - "test_targets": A list of the labels for targets that are needed to run the tests we wish to run.

-   - "additional_compile_targets": A list of the labels for targets that we wish to rebuild, but aren't necessarily needed for testing.
+   - "additional_compile_targets" (optional): A list of the labels for targets that we wish to rebuild, but aren't necessarily needed for testing.
 The important difference between this field and "test_targets" is that if an item in the additional_compile_targets list refers to a group, then any dependencies of that group will be returned if they are out of date, but the group itself does not need to be.
 If the dependencies themselves are groups, the same filtering is repeated.
 This filtering can be used to